SLAP: Simultaneous Localization and Planning Under Uncertainty for Physical Mobile Robots via Dynamic Replanning in Belief Space: Extended version: Introduction

-\axx{ \ph{General-purpose POMDP solvers} There is a strong body of literature on general purpose POMDP solvers (e.g., \cite{kurniawati2012global}, \cite{Bai10-contstatePOMDP}, \cite{chaudhari-ACC13}, \cite{smith2004heuristic}, \cite{ong2010planning})).
-We divide the literature on general purpose POMDPs to two main categories: The first category is offline solvers, whose goal is to compute a policy (e.g., \cite{Pineau03,Spaan05,Smith05-HSVI,Kurniawati08-SARSOP}).
-A survey paper on a class of these methods relying on point-based solvers is \cite{shani2013survey}.
-The second category is online search algorithms.
-In these methods instead of a policy (action for all possible beliefs), the goal is to find the best action for the current belief using a forward search tree rooted in the current belief. \cite{Ross_2008online_survey} surveys recent methods in this category.
-In recent years, general-purpose online solvers have become faster and more efficient.
-AEMS \cite{Ross_2007_AEMS}, DESPOT \cite{somani2013despot}, ABT \cite{kurniawati-isrr13}, and POMCP \cite{silver2010monte} are among the most successful methods in this category.
-Direct application of these methods to SLAP-like problems is a challenge due to \textit{(i)} Expensive simulation steps, \textit{(ii)} continuous, high-dimensional spaces, \textit{(iii)} difficult tree pruning steps.
-We discuss these tree challenges in the following paragraphs. }
+\ph{General-purpose POMDP solvers} There is a strong body of literature on general purpose POMDP solvers (e.g., \cite{kurniawati2012global}, \cite{Bai10-contstatePOMDP}, \cite{chaudhari-ACC13}, \cite{smith2004heuristic}, \cite{ong2010planning}), divided into offline and online solvers.
+Offline solvers \cite{shani2013survey} compute a policy over the belief space (e.g., \cite{Pineau03,Spaan05,Smith05-HSVI,Kurniawati08-SARSOP}) and online solvers \cite{Ross_2008online_survey} aim to compute the best action for the current belief by creating a forward search tree rooted in the current belief.
+In recent years, general-purpose online solvers have become faster and more efficient (e.g., AEMS \cite{Ross_2007_AEMS}, DESPOT \cite{somani2013despot}, ABT \cite{kurniawati-isrr13}, and POMCP \cite{silver2010monte}).
+However, direct application of these methods to SLAP-like problems is a challenge due to \textit{(i)} expensive simulation steps, \textit{(ii)} continuous, high-dimensional spaces, and \textit{(iii)} difficult tree pruning steps.
+We discuss these three challenges in the following paragraphs.

-\axx{ Majority of above-mentioned methods rely on simulating the POMDP model forward in time and create a tree of possible scenarios in future.
-At each simulation step $ (x',z,c)\sim\mathcal{G}(x,u) $, the simulator $ \mathcal{G} $ simulates taking action $ u $ at state $ x $ and computes the next state $ x' $, observation $ z $, and the cost and constraints of this transition.
-When dealing with Games (e.g., Go) or traditional POMDP problems (e.g., RockSample \cite{Ross_2008online_survey}), the forward simulation step and cost computation is computationally very inexpensive.
-However, in SLAP-like problems computing costs are typically much more expensive.
-An important example cost is a boolean value that determines if the system had collided with obstacles or not during this transition.
-This a very expensive computation in robotics applications, that restricts the application of tree-based methods to cases where computing collision probabilities is needed. }
+Forward search methods rely on simulating the POMDP model forward in time and creating a tree of possible scenarios in future.
+At each simulation step $ (x',z,c)\sim\mathcal{G}(x,u) $, the simulator $ \mathcal{G} $, simulates taking action $ u $ at state $ x $ and computes the next state $ x' $, observation $ z $, and the cost $c$ and constraints of this transition.
+When dealing with Games (e.g., Go) or traditional POMDP problems (e.g., Rock Sample \cite{Ross_2008online_survey}), the forward simulation step and cost computation is computationally very inexpensive.
+However, in SLAP-like problems, computing costs are typically orders of magnitude more expensive (e.g., computing collisions between the robot and obstacles).